All Points East: dates, times and line-up for festival

-All Points East 2022: line-up, London set times, The National time, tickets, app, map for Victoria Park
+All Points East 2022: line-up, London set times, Disclosure time, tickets, app, map for Victoria Park

-All Points East Festival is back in London and it is gearing up for a huge weekend of music.
+All Points East Festival is back in London and it is sure to be a huge weekend of music.

-Major acts from across the globe and from a wide range of genres will be performing at the festival.
+Major acts from across the globe and from a wide range of genres will be performing at the festival on Saturday and Sunday.

-The National will be the latest headline act following Gorillaz, The Chemical Brothers and Tame Impala.
+Disclsure will be the latest headline act following Gorillaz, The Chemical Brothers, Tame Impala and The National.

 Most Popular